ayupow/LLM-Agent-based-on-TCG-TE-pattern-with-graph-guided-MCP-tools/README.md

 This work heavily relies on excellent open-source projects, including but not limited to:
 - LangGraph & LangChain
 -
-- Microsoft GraphRAG
+- Hugging Face MTEB leaderboard
 -
-- Hugging Face Transformers & leaderboard projects
--
 - NetworkX, PyTorch Geometric, and numerous LLM providers (OpenAI, Anthropic, Qwen, Llama, etc.)

-We are deeply grateful to all contributors of these foundational tools.
+We are deeply grateful to all contributors of these foundational work.

 ## 5. How to Reuse This Repository